peteroupc/peteroupc.github.io/colorgen.md

 - Determining which colors are used, or used by default, in user interface elements or documents.
 - Color pickers, including how to choose colors with them.
 - Specifics on setting and getting pixel, palette, and other colors in images (including screenshots) with the exception of finding dominant colors.
-- Colorization of command line outputs, or terminal or shell outputs. [**ANSI graphic codes**](https://peteroupc.github.io/suppcolor.html#Terminal_Graphics) are discussed elsewhere.
+- Colorization of command line outputs, or terminal or shell outputs. [**"ANSI" graphic codes**](https://peteroupc.github.io/suppcolor.html#Terminal_Graphics) are discussed elsewhere.
 - In general, topics that are specific to a programming language or application programming interface.

 <a id=Contents></a>